Why You Should Add a Rosetta Stone Subscription to Your Travel Checklist

 Nearly a billion people around the world speak English, which is second in ubiquity only to Mandarin.
 Because it's often doable to get around knowing only English, it can be hard to understand just how much of a difference it makes to speak a few words of the local language until it's too late.
 Often, it takes a mistake like getting lost, taking the wrong train or doing something that costs you precious time or money to realize how far just a few phrases can take you.
 And sure, you could try to scramble to piece together a conversation using Google Translate or a pocket guidebook in the moment, but that's a recipe for a frustrating situation for you and the person with whom you're trying to communicate.
 Learning to speak a few simple phrases comfortably and build a foundation before your next trip abroad can help you avoid stress and become a more confident traveler.
 Plus, it's the respectful thing to do to at least attempt to speak the country's primary language.

-To improve my conversational Spanish skills in between trips and to learn basic Japanese before a trip to Tokyo, I recently started using Rosetta Stone to practice and get ahead from home.
-The subscriptions are available on any device and feature interactive activities, phrasebooks and downloadable 10-minute lessons.
+The subscriptions are available on any device, including their award-winning app that has a 4.8-star rating from more than 80,000+ users, and you can always pick up where you left off across all devices.
+You'll receive interactive activities, phrasebooks and downloadable 10-minute lessons.
 The program's advanced speech recognition technology grades you on your pronunciation and shows you exactly where you're making mistakes so that you can practice those words you always find to be tricky.
 In the advanced lessons of the programs, you have to recite long sentences from memory without having the words in front of you, which has challenged me to really pay attention and hone my listening skills, too, which isn't a skill you can really learn from a basic pocket guidebook.
 From navigating problems like getting lost to discovering off-the-radar recommendations from locals, every minute I've spent practicing has more than paid off.

 Wherever you're going for your next trip, take your fate into your own hands and start learning the local language before you go.
 At the very least, practice these simple phrases and questions, which have all come in handy for me as a frequent traveler and will give you a solid foundation to build off of so you can learn more on the go.